 You should also consider things like the lens quality and coating when picking a pair.
 To help you with that, we’ll explain the factors to consider when choosing binoculars and the types available.

 After that, we’ll give you a list of the models we think are the best binoculars in Singapore.
 So, let’s get started!

 Types of Binoculars

 There are many types of binoculars, as we said earlier.
+We’re quite sure that when you search for binoculars for sale in Singapore there are different types that come up.
+It can be confusing if you have no idea about binoculars so we thought to explain a little.
 Here, we’ll look at the most common or well-known: